Power and Decision Making

 During the session we spoke about the inevitability of power...

-“What doesn't work is pretending we all have the same say or power.” - Session Participant
+“What doesn't work is pretending we all have the same say or power.” - Series participant

 ...and the many ‘visceral reactions’ that come up when engaging with it.
 The assumptions that power is negative, bad, difficult and something not everyone has - being challenged.
 While recognising that part of the complexity is that power operates at so many different scales and we have many different experiences of it.